bluehackrafestefano/S3moduleTerraformTask/README.md

   - KMS key is used to encrypt bucket objects,
   - Logging is enabled, and a log bucket will be created within the main bucket,
   - Tags can be added as a variable,
-  - Versioning is enabled.
+  - Versioning is enabled,
-  - A random name will be assignend to the bucket.
+  - A random name will be assignend to the bucket,
+  - Bucket will be private.

 ### How to use
 - To use this module fallow the steps below: